ros-industrial/industrial_training/gh_pages/_source/session8/Motion-Planning-with-Tesseract.rst

 After making changes on the `snp_tpp_app` return to Rviz and click `Generate Tool Path Plan`.
 You should now see waypoints appear in your selected region.
 When you are satisfied with the waypoints, click `Generate Motion Plan` (this may take a few minutes).

 There should also be a `joint_state_publisher_gui` on your screen.
 Feel free to play around with it as well to create different start states.
+Note that the motion plan will fail if your start state is in collision.

 ..
 Note:: If the application fails to create a motion plan, try playing around with the settings in `snp_tpp_app`.
 You may need to change the line and point spacing.